edulinq/py-canvas/README.md

 using the `-t` / `--table` option.
 To skip the header row, you can use the `--skip-headers` option.

+### JSON Output

+Most commands that list results can output them as JSON to stdout using the `--json` option, ideal for programmatic use.

 ## CLI Tools

 All CLI tools can be invoked with `-h` / `--help` to see the full usage and all options.